 Get ready for a transformational experience at Envision Festival.
 Not only are you in the Costa Rican jungle, you’re also on a beautiful beach, surrounded by ~6,000 souls seeking to make the world a better place.

 Envision’s roots lie somewhere between a Steam Punk Burner & a Hippie Permaculturalist who surfs.
-Envision hangs out with a tight group of friends such as Lightning in a bottle, Sonic Bloom, Symbiosis, and Desert Hearts.
+Envision hangs out with a tight group of friends such as Lightning in a bottle, Sonic Bloom, Burning Man, Symbiosis, and Desert Hearts.

 You’re going to Envision this year right?